cs-fullstack-fall-2018/javascript-homework-bom-noobintheus/README.md

 5. The site visitor's screen: Color Depth
 6. The site visitor's screen: Pixel Depth

-### To Customize the User's experience and to enforce security measures, you need to understand how to sniff out additional details
-in reagards to the source locations/protocols that fed into the document you are presenting to a User.
-Again, you should use and and all techincal details available.
+### To Customize the User's experience and to enforce security measures, you need to understand how to sniff out additional details regarding the source locations/protocols that fed into the document you are presenting to a User.
+Again, you should use and all technical details available.

 HINT: From ```document``` object: